 and Native Wisdom for Moon Gazers

-Native American full moon names (below listed) were established by eastern and northern tribes such as the Algonquin and the Iroquois Confederacy.
+The Native American full moon names listed in this article were established by eastern and northern tribes such as the Algonquin and the Iroquois.

 Take the time to step into the sacredness each month provides in the glory of her own fullest moon.
 Better yet, take a few moments to honor the full moon as she reveals herself each month.
 In doing this, we gain expanded awareness – widening our psychic view to a broader setting.

 These remarkable people assigned attributes to each of the full moons according to the seasonal characteristics.
 Symbolic Native American full moon names offer a personality to each month, and give a unique flavor to each season of the year.
 Compare these seasonal/monthly flavors to what’s going on in your own life.
 Doing so will keep you in-step with nature, and in harmony with nature’s cycles.